aidenpain/Azure-Bloodmage/Azure Bloodmage/README.txt

 'e' key to go through dialogue, left alt to cast a fireball.
 Haven't tested to see what these buttons are on the controller.
+The score tracker won't work unless you start from the _preload.unity scene.